anarchitech/equatesinator/README.md

 You need to use [GNUmake](https://github.com/nimblemachines/kinetis-chip-equates/issues/1)

+### Getting Additional SVD's

+The Equatesinator does not pull in every SVD out there.
+We're currently working on populating a repository of SVD's,[SVD-Vault](https://github.com/anarchitech/SVD-Vault), and it's fairly easy to add the ones you care about to the Makefile, but be mindful that you might have to tweez them a bit to get them to work.

 ### Frothing Rage

 Finding something to vent your spleen about in this lala land of dweeble tech is as much of a guarantee as a balcony accident if you get on the bad side of the FSB.